rajaindirajith/WeatherApp/README.md

     1.Get weather using Search cities/using current location 2.If you search using current Location, you will get a pop for asking location premission, do "allow".
 If User clicked "not allowed" , then search will not hapen.
 To re enable "Location premissions" goto setting-> Weather app -> Location->enable

--Test cases for API services can be written by adopeting the Protocol "WeatherAPIManagable" and adding Stubs
+-Can Execute the test case in WeatherAppTests.swift file.
+Test cases for API services are written adopeting the Protocol "WeatherAPIManagable" and adding Stubs